netarchivesuite/solrwayback/README.md

 # SolrWayback

-Solrwayback is web-application for browsing historical harvested ARC/WARC files similar to the Internet Archive Wayback Machine.
+SolrWayback is web-application for browsing historical harvested ARC/WARC files similar to the Internet Archive Wayback Machine.
 The Solrwayback depend on a Solr server where ARC/WARC files has been index using the British Library WARC-Indexer. (https://github.com/ukwa/webarchive-discovery/tree/master/warc-indexer).